darkmusic/sticky-image-manager/Readme.md

 It supports some basic EXIF rotation if present, but isn't perfect as rotated images have a bit of a white border on the left side that I haven't been able to get rid of yet.

-You can resize images if needed by dragging a corner or a side.
+You can resize images if needed by dragging a corner or a side while in "decorated" mode.
 It will maintain the aspect ratio of the image.

 ## Building

-1. Install JDK 24 (GraalVM-CE-24.0.1+9.1 has been confirmed to work) and Maven.
+1. Install JDK 25 (GraalVM JDK 25+37.1 has been confirmed to work) and Maven.
 2. Make sure your JAVA_HOME is set in `justfile`.

    ```bash